Explore-Share logo and link to home

 Day 12: Second summit attempt

-We reserve this day in case of bad weather in Day 11 that prevents us from summiting.
+This day is reserved in case of bad weather on Day 11 that prevents us from summiting.
+Included: Breakfast, snack, and overnight in a mountain hut.

 Day 13: Drive back to Copiapo

-You will leave the airport full of wonderful memories!
+You will leave the airport full of wonderful memories.
+Included: Breakfast at the hotel and transportation to the airport.

 Details